 Go to Settings -> General -> Accessibility -> AssistiveTouch and define shortcuts for single tap, double-tap, long press and 3D Touch for the AssistiveTouch button.
 For Single touch, define it to go Home.
 You can use define other gestures features to define features you find difficult to access.

 You might have noticed already, that your shiny new iPhone came without a Lighting to 3.5mm headphone adapter.
 Apple has bundled one on new iPhones since iPhone 7 but now, that’s no longer the case.
 If you’ve already got AirPods or you use Apple’s EarPods anyway, you might not need the adapter.

 But for most people, it’s good to have, as a backup.
 You might need it in your car, one when you’re plugging into speakers at a friend’s house.
-Apple will sell you a lighting to headphone adapter for $9.
+You can get lightning to headphone adapter for $7.99 [Amazon].